ChrisLeNeve/SchedulePlanner/README.md

 - Extended i18n support (started on English and Italian).

-This app uses Caldroid (https://github.com/roomorama/Caldroid), available for use under MIT license
+This app uses Caldroid (https://github.com/roomorama/Caldroid), available for use under MIT license.

 Minimum Android version required: 4.4.2 for compatibility with Caldroid.